History of School Days (video game) in Timeline

 July 3, 2014: Island Days Release

-June 12, 2015: School Days Banned in China
+June 12, 2015: School Days banned in China

-May 31, 2025: School Days Remaster Announcement
+May 31, 2025: School Days Remaster Announced

-On July 4, 2025, JAST USA announced that it will release the English and Chinese versions of School Days Remaster.
+On July 4, 2025, JAST USA announced that it will release the English and Mandarin Chinese versions of School Days Remaster.